(Click any box to find out!)

 My boss shamed me in front of my own subordinate.
 That day I told my wife I'm going to build a new life for our family.

 Fascinated with the dime, I pondered doubling it 20 times.
 I shared my vision with random strangers and asked them to double my dime.
 I turned it into $400 just for asking.

 I poured my heart into learning online commerce.

 I built my first ecommerce store and it failed miserably.
 I sold it for $35 on eBay.
 I built another ecommerce store.
 It garnered 2,000 followers, and I sold it for $500.

 My wife and I stripped our house of everything we didn't need and sold it on Craigslist, eBay, and Facebook marketplaces.
 We used the cash to buy inventory.
 Our Amazon store began to grow.
 I made a supplier mistake and lost $20,000.
 I got back up and kept going.
-Within 6 months my dime busted through the $100,000 goal.
-I broke through $1 million on Amazon a few months later.
-I fired my boss and did a happy dance.
+Within months my dime busted through the $100,000 goal.
+By the time I was making double on Amazon what Apple paid me, I fired my boss and did a happy dance.